henrymound/DroneStereoVision/FinalReport.md

 	![Mavic Failed Nested Batch](images/mavic_batches/failednestedbatch.JPG)
 	At this stage in the process, I believe nested batching proved problematic because, even to a person, the input images did not have a clear way of fitting together.
 In other words, two sequential images did not fit together in a line.
 For example, here are two sequentially processed sub-batch stitch results:
 	![Mavic Failed Nested Batch](images/mavic_batches/problematic_sub_stitching.jpg)
 	Though the continuity issue demonstrated by the above image could likely have been remedied by further cherry-picking input images, the original goal of this endevour was to created a final stitched image with little human oversight.
 So, I modified my approach slightly.
+The original flight path consisted of 10 attempted straight-line	 aerial paths.
+I grouped these 10 vertical strafes together and removed the few images taken between the distinct paths.
+Each of these paths consisted of approximatly 50 images.
+Because of prior problems to large image batches, I further subdivided each of the 10 paths into a part1 and part2.

 # Citations